 d.
 Military Identification

-Common Source: Common source: Kegs, coolers, and similar containers of Alcoholic Beverages intended to serve as a source of such beverages for multiple persons at a party or other gathering.
+Common Source: Kegs, coolers, and similar containers of Alcoholic Beverages intended to serve as a source of such beverages for multiple persons at a party or other gathering.

 Drug: A chemical substance used in the treatment, cure, prevention, or diagnosis of disease or used to otherwise enhance physical or mental well-being; a habit-forming medicinal or illicit substance, especially a narcotic.

-Drug Paraphernalia: Any item used to distribute drugs and/or ingest drugs.
+Drug Paraphernalia: Any item used to distribute, conceal, and/or ingest drugs.

-Punch: a beverage consisting of wine or spirits mixed with fruit juice, soda, water, milk, or the like, and flavored with sugar, spices, etc.
+Punch: A beverage consisting of wine and/or spirits mixed with fruit juice, soda, water, milk, or the like, and/or flavored with sugar, spices, etc.

 Public Intoxication: the state of being under the influence of alcohol in the presence of others to the point of stupor, disorderly behavior, poor coordination, or sickness.
 Public intoxication is considered to be alcohol abuse.

-Secondary Container: any device into which an alcoholic beverage has been transferred from its primary container.
-Also, any cup or container used for concealment (such as a Koozie).
+Secondary Container: Any device into which an Alcoholic Beverage has been transferred from its primary container.
+Also, any cup or container used that conceals the identity of the Alcoholic Beverage (such as a Koozie).

-Student Organization: any University-recognized organization, club or otherwise formally structured student group.
+Student Organization: Any University-recognized organization, club or otherwise formally or informally structured student group.